TTL vs Explicit Invalidation: A Production Reliability Boundary

 Monitor used_memory vs maxmemory and adjust maxmemory-samples for LRU/LFU accuracy:

-CONFIG SET maxmemory-samples 10
+redis-cli CONFIG SET maxmemory-samples 10

-CONFIG SET maxmemory-policy volatile-lfu
+redis-cli CONFIG SET maxmemory-policy volatile-lfu

 Conclusion

-TTL and explicit invalidation are not interchangeable; they are complementary mechanisms that must be calibrated against topology, eviction behavior, and regional latency.
+TTL and explicit invalidation are not interchangeable; they are complementary mechanisms calibrated against topology, eviction behavior, and regional latency.
 Anchor expiration to server time, enforce hash tags for co-located keys, and instrument every invalidation path.
 When consistency requirements are strict, explicit commands win.
 When scale and resilience dominate, TTL with jitter and LFU eviction provide predictable decay.
 Treat the cache as a stateful subsystem, and your infrastructure will scale deterministically under load.